Capture Words in Nature

 Screenshot showing the background settings of Keynote being set to no background so only the word is seen.

-Once you are happy with your word art you have created you can change the background of the slide to no fill.
-This makes only your word visible and when exported as a .png, it will not have a background.
+Once you are happy with the word art you have created, you can change the slide's background to no fill.
+This makes only your word visible; when exported as a .png, it will not have a background.

 I had three different ways the learners completed the activity as they worked.
-The first was the ‘full word photo’.
-This had the learner use a single photo that spanned the entire term that they had written out.
-This seemed to work well visually for shorter words and pictures that the students took where the part in question was taking up the entire frame.
+The first was the ‘full word photo’, where the learner used a single photo that spanned the entire word.
+This worked well visually for shorter words and pictures students took where the part in question took up the whole frame.

 The word fruit with an image of a Romanesco inside the letters.

-This style of word art is really nice for words that are condensed and close together coupled with a picture that spans the full screen.
+This word art style is nice for condensed and close-together words coupled with a picture that spans the entire screen.

-The second was the ‘first letter photo’, where they only applied the photo text background to the first letter of the term.
+The second was the ‘first letter photo,’ where they only applied the photo text background to the word's first letter.
 This could be done by separating the word into two text boxes: one with the first letter inside and the other with the remaining letters.
 One nice thing I saw from these examples was the point of emphasis it provided.
 It allowed for the first letter to be in a different font, size, and background from the rest of the letters.
 Below is a sample following this pattern; you can see that your eye is drawn to the detail in the first letter.

 The word flower with the picture of a flower in the F of the word.

-I like the one letter look because it provides some contrast to the image and learners can select a font for the rest of the word that they also like.
+I like the one-letter look because it provides some contrast to the image, and learners can select a font for the rest of the word they also like.

-The last version I saw was the ‘every letter photo’, where they applied different photos to each letter in the word.
-To do this, they made each letter in the word have its own text box so they could be different from one another.
-Again I noticed this being used for shorter terms, as my students would have needed more photos of the same object to do this for a longer word.
-This approach did bring about some good conversation about being able to compare and contrast different versions of the same pictured plant part.
+The last version I saw was the ‘every letter photo,’ where they applied different photos to each letter in the word.
+To do this, they made each letter in the word have its own text box so they could be different.
+Again, I noticed this being used for shorter terms, as my students would require more photos of the same object for a longer word.
+This approach brought about some good conversation about comparing and contrasting different versions of the same pictured plant part.
 For example, below, you can see an example of this done with the word leaf.
-Each letter is a leaf from a different plant, so you have a mixture of textures and colors present.
+Each letter is a leaf from a different plant, so a mixture of textures and colors is present.

 The word leaf with different images of leaves inside each of the letters.

-Got a lot of images of similar items?
-This would be a great option to be able to showcase all of those images.
+Do you have a lot of images of similar items?
+Then this is a great option to showcase all of those images.

 Helpful Tips